dmhernandez2525/DRY_Dry/src/docs/contributing/documentation.md

 - An example of how it can be used
 - Descriptions of the available component `prop`

+## PropTable

+Our `PropTable.md` documentation should contain:

+- Descriptions of the available component `prop`

-Check out any `README.md` file from [any component](https://github.com/helpscout/DRY-react/tree/master/src/components) for some examples.
+Check out any `README.md` / `PropTable.md` file from any component for some examples.

 Yay, you did it 🤗!
 Documentation is [super important](https://www.quora.com/Why-is-documentation-important-in-programming).
 Thank you for taking the time to write docs!